 SI.
-No. Name & Designation of the Employee Remuner ation Nature of Employment Qualification and Experience Date of Commencem ent of Employment Age Last employ- ment % of equity shares Relative of any director 1 Mr. Mathew K. Cherian, Managing Director 535.00 Contractual S.S.L.C.
-Has nearly 4 decades experience in finance industry May 07, 2004 70 NA 56.84 Husband of Mrs. Laila Mathew, Whole-Time Director and Father of Mrs. Jilu Saju Varghse, Non- Executive Director 2 Mrs. Laila Mathew, Whole- Time Director 511.00 Contractual Pre-degree.
-Has nearly 3 decades experience in finance industry.
-May 07, 2004# 68 NA 13.34 Wife of Mr. Mathew K. Cherian, Managing Director and Mother of Mrs. Jilu Saju Varghse, Non- Executive Director
+No. Name & Designati on ofthe Employee Remun eration Nature of Employmen t Qualification and Experience Date of Commencem ent of Employment Age Last empl oyment % of equity share Relative of any director

+1 Mr. 535.00 Contractual S.S.L.C.
+May 07,2004 70 NA 56.84 Husband of Mrs.

+Mathew K. Has nearly 4 Laila Mathew,

+Cherian, decades Whole-Time

+Managing experience Director and Father

+Director in finance of Mrs. Jilu Saju

+industry Varghse, Non-

+Executive Director

+2 Mrs. Laila 511.00 Contractual Pre-degree.
+May 07, 2004# 68 NA 13.34 Wife of Mr.

+Mathew, Mathew K. Cherian,

+Whole-Time Has nearly 3 Managing Director

+Director decades and Mother of Mrs.

+experience Jilu Saju Varghse,

+infinance Non-Executive

+industry.
+Director

-Reappointed as a Chairman cum Managing director for further period of 5 years w.e.f.
+^{}Reappointed as a Chairman cum Managing director for further period of 5 years w.e.f.
 March 9, 2023

-Reappointed as a Whole-Time Director for further period of 5 years w.e.f.
+[#] Reappointed as a Whole-Time Director for further period of 5 years w.e.f.
 March 09, 2023.

-- (viii) There were no employees employed in a part of the last financial year, was in receipt of remuneration for any part of that year, at a rate which, in the aggregate, was not less than eight lakh and fifty thousand rupees per month; - (ix) There were no employees employed throughout the financial year or part thereof, was in receipt of remuneration in the last year which, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the managing director or whole-time director or manager and holds by himself or along with his spouse and dependent children, not less than two percent of the equity shares of the company.
+(viii) There were no employees employed in a part of the last financial year, was in receipt of remuneration for any part of that year, at arate which, in the aggregate, was not less than eight lakh and fifty thousand rupees per month;

+(ix) There were no employees employed throughout the financial year or part thereof, was in receipt of remuneration in the last yearwhich, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the managing director or whole-time director or manager and holds by himself or along with his spouse and dependent children, not less than two percent of the equity shares of the company.

-Place: Kottayam Date: July 15, 2024 -/Sd Mathew K Cherian Chairman cum Managing Director DIN: 01286073
+Place: Kottayam Date: July 15, 2024 Mathew K Cherian Chairman cum Managing Director DIN: 01286073